fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 ### Has the app been deployed?

-Since we are not making any real changes to the app, it might be a bit hard to see if the app deployment relly works.
+Since we are not making any real changes to the app, it might be a bit hard to see if the app deployment really works.
 Let us create a dummy endpoint in the app that makes it possible to do some code changes and to ensure that the deployed version has really changed:

 ```js